benjiwright/Blind75CSharp/README.md

 Originally posted [here](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU) entitled "*New Year Gift - Curated List of Top 75 LeetCode Questions to Save Your Time*"

-The 75 most important algorithms to understand when preparing for a FAANGMULA type interview (according to some...)
+The 75 most important algorithms to understand when preparing for a FAANGMULA type interview according to those that know more than I do.

 ## Approach

-5 weeks of Leetcode broken into categories: sequences, data structures, non-linear data structures, more data structures, and finally dynamic programming.
+5 weeks of [LeetCode](https://leetcode.com/) questions broken into categories: sequences, data structures, non-linear data structures, more data structures, and finally dynamic programming.

 ### Week 1 - Sequences